If you’re doing marketing, more than likely, you’ve probably heard of programmatic advertising.

 - Premium sites are 3x more effective in delivering mid-lift metrics, such as favorability, and performed better in upper funnel and lower funnel than programmatic

 - Direct sold ads perform have 10% better viewability than programmatic display web ads.

 - Direct sold videos had 59% viewability rate, compared to 35.5% programmatic (9% programmatic were deemed fraudulent)

 And you’re still buying audience on premium websites, like newspapers.
 In fact, newspaper media consumers are more affluent, better educated, more likely to spend more, more community engaged and more active.

 Sounds like a good audience to me.

-And if you’re concerned about taking the time to purchase on premium sites like newspaper websites, companies like SYNC2 Media or other state press association’s advertising services can pull that info for you at no upcharge, creating a one-stop shop.
+And if you’re concerned about taking the time to purchase on premium sites like newspaper websites, companies like Colorado Press Network or other state press association’s advertising services can pull that info for you at no upcharge, creating a one-stop shop.
 There are several PMPs buys as well on news sites.

 I won’t lie, premium sites like newspaper media cost more than programmatic.
 But they’re worth more to your ROI and your brand.
 And don’t forgot programmatic has its own cost: unreliable numbers, ineffective results and potential damage to your brand.

 In short, you get what you pay for.
 And don’t you want results – premium results?